Semantic Data Representation for Explainable Windows Malware Detection Models: PE Malware Ontology

 \section{PE Malware Ontology}

-We now introduce the PE Malware Ontology.
-While we used the structure of \ac{EMBER} as a starting point, it should be noted that our ontology is not a direct mapping of this or any other individual dataset.
-Since one of the most important goals was interpretability, we included only those features that make sense from an expert's point of view \cite{sikorski2012practical, kleymenov2022mastering}.
+We now introduce the PE Malware Ontology, a formal conceptualization of the domain of static PE malware analysis in the OWL~2 ontology language, briefly introduced in Section~\ref{sec:prelim}.
+While we used the structure of \ac{EMBER} (see Section~\ref{sec:dataset}) as the starting point, it should be noted that our ontology is not a direct mapping of this or any other individual dataset.
+Since one of the most important goals was interpretability, we included only those properties and features that make sense from a malware expert's point of view \cite{sikorski2012practical, kleymenov2022mastering}.

 For this reason, we did not use various features such as file sizes, linker versions, byte histograms, etc. In theory, there may be patterns in the data involving such features and various classifiers can learn them, but from the expert's perspective, such features would hardly provide meaningful, easily interpretable explanations as to why a particular sample is malware or benign.
 Also, the use of such features could subsequently cause the trained classifiers to be prone to rather trivial adversarial attacks~\citep{suciu2019exploring}.